MicrosoftDocs/learn/learn-pr/wwl/challenge-project-create-mini-game/includes/3-exercise-add-code-to-end-game.md

     > [!NOTE]
     > You can exit the verification test before completing all of the verification steps if see a result that does not satisfy the specification requirements.
 To force an exit from the running program, in the Terminal panel, press **Ctrl-C**.
 After exiting the running app, complete the edits that you believe will address the issue you are working on, save your updates to the Program.cs file, and then re-build and run your code.

-1. At the Terminal command prompt, resize the window
+1. At the Terminal command prompt, resize the window.

-1. Enter a directional key
+1. Enter a directional key.

 1. Verify that the program ends after displaying the following message: